-FIGURE 4 Difference between baseline (week 1) and "live-in" (week 2) are displayed for the; Oculography task (Eve-Sync), displaying the percentage (%) of total task time spent fully awake (panel a) and asleep (panel b); the 10-min Psychomotor Vigilance Task (PVT-10), displaying the percentage (%) of total task time spent fully awake (panel c) and asleep (panel d); the 2-min eyes closed protocol displaying the percentage (%) of total task time spent fully awake (panel e) and asleep (panel f).
-The percentage (%)of total task time spent in an intermediate (drowsy/transition) stage is displayed for the Oculography task (Eye-Sync), PVT-10, and 2-min eves closed in panels g, h, and i, respectively. \ denotes p < 0.05.
+Figure 4.
+Difference between baseline (week 1) and 'live-in' (week 2) are displayed for the; Oculography task (Eye-Sync), displaying the percentage (%) of total task time spent fully awake (panel a) and asleep (panel b); the 10-minute Psychomotor Vigilance Task (PVT-10), displaying the percentage (%) of total task time spent fully awake (panel c) and asleep (panel d); the 2-min eyes closed protocol displaying the percentage (%) of total task time spent fully awake (panel e) and asleep (panel f).
+The percentage (%) of total task time spent in an intermediate (drowsy/transition) stage is displayed for the Oculography task (Eye-Sync), PVT-10, and 2-min eyes closed in panels g, h, and i, respectively. \ denotes p < 0.05.